pablo-meier/Pablog/frog-sources/About-Site.md

 out-of-the-box system like [Ghost][10], its generally not worth the trouble of migrating at this point 😛

+I use a few scripts on top of Racket to manage things:

+* A [simple shell script][39] to publish the built site.
+* A [command here and there][40] in a Makefile around the Frog commands.
+* A [tool to facilitate image uploads][41].
+It's in OCaml, which is terrible "right tool for the job" thinking: Python would have been much less trouble.
+  Still, I learned things 😄 The issues I'm solving for images are in [the README.][42]

+I'm _loosely_ planning on migrating this to a tool I write.
+There's some functionality that I'd like to have that I don't think I'd like to argue for in the upstream branch, nor do I want to hard fork it.
+Besides, I like the excuse to play in a new stack.

-## Hosting
+### Hosting

-The most ridiculous thing I ever did was host this on Google Cloud (my old team!) using Kubernetes.
-I did this mostly because this site is a safe sandbox to futz around with things I want to learn, and I had no experience with containers.
-Prior to that it was on a Linode; I left after they were supremely embarassing about security practices.
-I used [CloudFlare][11] for easy SSL.
-There [might be drawbacks to this][24], however.

-Nowadays, I use a full AWS stack of S3, CloudFront, and Route 53.
+Being a static site, it's comparably easy to host this in S3.
+I use a full AWS stack of S3, CloudFront, and Route 53.
 A decent guide to do this is [here][32].

 Note that if you want to add [HSTS][37] with this stack, it's a bit more cumbersome than using CloudFlare as I did before, when I was hosting this on a